Customize User Interface and Flow-Apps

 .

-assumes you have already created a Java application serving the front end
+This chapter assumes you have already created a Java application serving the

-The first step is to create an empty npm
+The first step for setting up our frontend project is to create an empty npm

 or yarn